Kenn Church of England Primary School is a Voluntary Controlled Church School.

 The school’s Christian vision has been developed in line with the Church of England Vision of Education and the Exeter Diocese plan for Education.
-The Headteacher prepares a Church School Improvement Plan 2018 to 2019, which the Governing Body regularly monitors the progress of.
+The Head of School prepares a Church School Improvement Plan 2021 to 2023, which the Governing Body regularly monitors the progress of.

 - National Society Statutory Inspection of Anglican and Methodist Schools Report for Kenn C of E Primary

 Representatives from ICE visit our school every Tuesday to lead an act of worship.
 The children thoroughly enjoy this experience and are always very active and engaged in the varied presentations that are given.
 Prayer Spaces in Schools: Twice during the year 2016-17 the school took part in the ‘Prayer Space in schools’ initiative run by ICE.
 This enabled all of our children to explore faith and spirituality from a Christian perspective.
 Activities focused on allowing the children to interact with questions of meaning; and developing a sense of awe and wonder.
 Feedback from the children was very positive.